ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/docs/brief.md

 # Logging with OpenTelemetry

-his is a hands-on, developer-centric workshop showcasing various methods for working with OpenTelemetry logs and Elastic.
+This is a hands-on, developer-centric workshop showcasing various methods for working with OpenTelemetry logs and Elastic.

 ## Background